voltnock/Ismek2019JavaProgramming1/README.md

 - Methods return values with return keyword.
 - Methods can receive arguments (parameters) in their paranthesis.
 - There can't be any other codes later than return line in the method's scope, if return is used.
-- Return can't be used in a void method.
+- Return keyword can't be used in a void method.
+- Return keyword should be used only once in the method, if the method is not void.
 - Method Access Identifiers: Public, Private, Protected
 - Public methods can be called from classes other than the class the method is inside.
 - Private methods can only be called from their own classes.
 - Protected methods can be called from their child classes.
-- Return keyword should be used only once in the method, if the method is not void.
 ### 18.12.2019 Wednesday
 -
 ## Week 5